tethig/turbo-spoon/Terminal Tips.md

 test -e "${HOME}/.iterm2_shell_integration.bash" && source "${HOME}/.iterm2_shell_integration.bash"
 ```

-In the pretty colours section I make some colour rules for the display of files according to their type.
+In the pretty colours section, I make some colour rules for the display of files according to their type.
 Unfortunately I am not able to recall/attribute where I first learned this.
-This is helpful for making ```ls``` more informative.
+This is helpful for making the output from ```ls``` more informative.

-In the setting aliases section I create some shortcuts to reduce typing.
+In the setting aliases section, I create some shortcuts to reduce typing.
 As you can see I am using this to access my elusive iCloud folder (MacOS only) as well as to shortcut some frequently used BASH commands.
 (I used to shortcut ```source activate env_name``` conda commands but I've decided that's too lazy now).

-You can also see how the method describes above modifies the ```brew``` commands bookending it with commands to remove/return the prepended anaconda path from PATH.
-And you can see code added by iTerm2 for shell integration.
+You can see how the method linked above modifies the ```brew``` command, bookending it with calls to remove/return the prepended anaconda path from the PATH variable.

+Finally, you can see code added by iTerm2 for shell integration.